Yoldia Sea: Context

+Sea formation

-The Baltic Ice Lake came to an end when it overflowed through central Sweden and drained, a process complete by about 10,300 B.C. (radiocarbon years).
+The Baltic Ice Lake came to an end when it overflowed through central Sweden and drained.
+There is general agreement that the drainage process only lasted about a year but no agreement as to when salt water mixing was well established as this depended on factors such as world sea level raise.
 The straits through the present Stockholm region (via Lake Vänern and the Strait of Närke) to the Atlantic were the only outlet at that time.
 When lake level reached sea level the difference in salinity caused a backflow from the North Sea, creating saline regions in which the marine bivalve Yoldia flourished.
-This phase lasted until about 10,000 B.C..
+This was the Yoldia Sea.